open-ephys/bonsai-onix1-docs/articles/hardware/hs64/gpo-trigger.md

 "BreakoutBoard/DigitalInput".
 This links the `DigitalInput` operator to the corresponding configuration operator.

-<xref:OpenEphys.Onix1.BreakoutButtonState> is selected from the
-`DigitalInputDataFrame`.
-It is an enumerator with values that correspond to bit positions of the breakout board's digital port.
-When this type is connected to a `HasFlags` operator, the enumerated values appear in the `HasFlags`'s `Value` property's dropdown menu.
-Because `HasFlags`'s `Value` is set to "Square", its output is "True" when the selected `BreakoutButtonState` bit field contains the "Square" flag.
-The <xref:Bonsai.Reactive.DistinctUntilChanged> operator only passes an item in its input sequence if it's different from the previous item in the input sequence.
-When the <xref:OpenEphys.Onix1.Headstage64GpoTrigger>
+[Buttons](xref:OpenEphys.Onix1.BreakoutButtonState) is selected from the `DigitalInputDataFrame` and passed to a `HasFlags` operator, which filters the sequence based on which button is pressed using the `Value` property's dropdown menu.
+In this case, `HasFlags`'s `Value` is set to "Square", so its output is "True" when an item its input sequence contains a "Square" flag.
+The
+<xref:Bonsai.Reactive.DistinctUntilChanged> operator only passes an item in its
+input sequence if it's different from the previous item in the input sequence.
-operator receives a "True" value in its input sequence, a stimulus waveform is triggered.
+When the <xref:OpenEphys.Onix1.Headstage64GpoTrigger> operator receives a "True" value in its input sequence, a stimulus waveform is triggered.